Spatial Manifestations of Order Reduction in Runge-Kutta Methods for Initial Boundary Value Problems: Boundary Layers in the Global Error and Order Reduction

 Schemes with growth factor such that $|R(\zeta)|\to 1$ as $\zeta\to -\infty$.
 Then, the numerical solution may contain transient artifacts.
 For example, in the heat equation those artifacts resemble BLs, but they thin out in width slowly over time (and thus can compromise the observed order for the solution and its derivatives).
 The artifacts can be triggered by BLs produced in the initial step, via the mechanism outlined in \Srm\ref{ssec:orderloss_lte}.
 The introduced high frequency modes then die arbitrarily slowly---slower the higher the frequency, which is why the artifacts tend to become narrower as time grows.
 An important RK scheme exhibiting this behavior is the implicit mid-point rule, defined by the Butcher tableau $A=\vecc=[1/2]$ with $\veci{b}=[1]$.
 Because it has only one stage, the matrix $M$ has no small eigenvalues, and the scheme has no time-periodic numerical modes with BLs.
 The implicit mid-point rule is the simplest case of a Gauss method, which achieve order $2s$ with $s$ stages.
 These methods have $R(\zeta)\rightarrow(-1)^s$ as $\zeta\rightarrow-\infty$, thus they are all examples for the issue described here.
 In addition, for $s\geq 2$, they also exhibit OR in the time-periodic sense, due to existence of small eigenvalues.

 A second example of ``slowly decaying modes'' occurs when the operator $\diffop$ in \eqref{eq:IBVP} is purely dispersive.
 In this case the normal modes for the equation itself are time-periodic, with no decay.
 An accurate numerical scheme will approximate this behavior, with normal modes that decay very slowly---at least as long as their frequencies are not too high.
 Just as for the schemes where $|R(\zeta)|\to 1$ as $\zeta\to -\infty$, this can lead to long-lived transients in the numerical solution (also triggered by BL effects) which compromise the observed order for the solution.
-An example of this situation in provided in \Srm\ref{ssec:NumExamples_Schroedinger}. \TheoremEnd \end{remark} \begin{remark}[Jordan blocks] The eigen-equation \eqref{eq:eqn_eigenmodes}, error expansion \eqref{eq:EigenModesLinComb}, and general discussion in this section, are formulated for matrices $M$ that are diagonalizable.
-However, they can be modified to include the general case in which $M$ has Jordan blocks.
-To see this, assume that $\vecipower{\ell}{T}_{i,j+1} M = \lambda_i\vecipower{\ell}{T}_{i,j+1} + \vecipower{\ell}{T}_{i,j}$ for $1\leq j\leq J_i-1$, where $\veci{\ell}_{i,1}$ is the eigenvector associated with $\lambda_i$ and $J_i$ denotes the size of the Jordan block corresponding to $\lambda_i$.
-Then equation \eqref{eq:eqn_eigenmodes} is modified to
+An example of this situation in provided in \Srm\ref{ssec:NumExamples_Schroedinger}. \TheoremEnd \end{remark}